 Compassion & Choices helped to legitimize palliative sedation as a recognized medical practice by advancing the court case that recognized dying patients have a constitutional right to receive as much pain medication as necessary, even if it advances the time of death, in the U.S. Supreme Court decision Vacco v.
 Quill (1997).

 What Is Palliative Sedation?

-Palliative sedation (also called terminal or total sedation) involves being medicated to reduce consciousness.
+Palliative sedation (also called terminal and total sedation or continuous deep sedation) involves being medicated to reduce consciousness.
 Typically, the person remains unconscious until death.
 At the same time, all nutrition and fluids are stopped.
 Sedation may bring some relief for extreme pain and suffering.
 However, it may not totally relieve symptoms.

 Most symptoms at the end of life can be treated well and patients can be kept comfortable with pain medication and sedatives.
 However, some patients experience continuous pain, agitation, delirium and restlessness that cannot be adequately treated.
-For these people, palliative sedation is really the only option to relieve their suffering.
+For these people, palliative sedation is an option to relieve their suffering.

 No. For some patients, increasing the dosage or frequency of pain medications will make them very tired, and they may sleep most of the day but can be roused.
 When a person receives palliative sedation they are more deeply unconscious.